 There is hope and bankruptcy might be a suitable option to grant you an opportunity to keep your vehicle and get your finances back on track.

-Your Car and Chapter 7 Bankruptcy
+Chapter 7 Bankruptcy and Repossession

 If you are falling behind on your car payments (and want to keep the car), filing for Chapter 7 can provide temporary relief, however in most cases, it will not provide a permanent solution.